A5hleyRich/delightful-downloads/readme.txt

 **Features**

 * File upload via the WordPress admin area.
+Absolute file paths and remote file URLs are supported via manual entry.
+* Categories and tag downloads.
 * Shortcodes to display download links, buttons and download information within posts, pages and widget areas.
-* Shortcode to list downloads and customise output via attributes.
+* Shortcode to list downloads, optionally filtered by categories and tags.
+Order by download count, file size, date, title and random.
 * Editor button to automatically generate shortcodes.
-* Download statistics tracked within the WordPress dashboard.
+* Download statistics tracked within the WordPress dashboard area.
+Specify a grace period so that multiple log entries are not triggered by the same user (more accurate statistics).
+* Automatically delete logs older than a specified number of days.
 * Blocks users from accessing files directly.
 * Block bots from downloading files.
 * Member only downloads with page redirect for non-logged in users.
+* Password protected files.
+* Open in Browser - Allow files such as PDFs and movies to open directly within the browser window and still track download statistics.
 * Various button styles included with the ability to add custom buttons.
+* Built in caching for excellent performance.
 * Developer friendly.
 * Localisation support.